-Program/CIP Code: EXSC.HLTH.AGS/24.0101

-Division: Math, Science & Business Technology
+Program/CIP Code: EXSC.HLTH.AGS/24.0101 Credits Required: 64 Division: Math, Science & Business Technology Contact: MSBT@kckcc.edu

 The Exercise Science Program offers an Associate in General Studies in Liberal Arts & Sciences Degree and a Certificate Program.
 Within the associate degree program, students can select one of four areas of specialization: health/fitness, physical education, coaching, or athletic trainer.
 Students selecting the Health/Fitness specialization are eligible upon completion of this degree to take the American College of Sports Medicine Health/Fitness Certification Exam.
 NSCA (National Strength and Conditioning Association) officially recognizes the Health/Fitness specialization curriculum as meeting their established criteria and are eligible to take the NSCA, Personal Trainer Certificate Exam.
 Students who complete the certificate program are eligible to take the American College of Sports Medicine Exercise Leader Certification Exam.